How to Cite Books in CSE

 Download Citation

-Chapter in an edited book (no author)
+Chapter in an edited book (same author)

 Example: